tess1o/geopulse/README.md

 npm run dev
 ```

-## 📄 License
+## License

-License: AGPL-3.0 with Non-Commercial Use Restriction
+AGPL-3.0 with Non-Commercial Use Restriction
 See [LICENSE](./LICENSE) for details.